AI-Planning/autoscale/README.md

 ## CPLEX

-Install CPLEX 12.10 and add the python/3.7/ subfolder to the PYTHONPATH.
-By default this is installed in "/opt/ibm/ILOG/CPLEX_Studio1210", so one has to set PYTHONPATH to ":/opt/ibm/ILOG/CPLEX_Studio1210/cplex/python/3.7/x86-64_linux/"
+Install CPLEX 12.10 and add the `python/3.7/x86-64_linux/` subfolder to the `PYTHONPATH` environment variable.
+By default, CPLEX is installed in `/opt/ibm/ILOG/CPLEX_Studio1210`, so one has to add `/opt/ibm/ILOG/CPLEX_Studio1210/cplex/python/3.7/x86-64_linux/` to the `PYTHONPATH`.

 # Usage